What it means to work in today’s gig economy

 With the rise of the gig economy, there has been a lot of debate about the rights of these workers, namely those who find work via online platforms.

-But the US Department of Labor (DOL) recently weighed in on the issue with an opinion that could have far-reaching implications for the gig economy, which may have negative effects on the seemingly transparent gig worker-to-consumer relationship.
+But the US Department of Labor (DOL) recently weighed in on the issue with an opinion that could have far-reaching implications for future definition of the gig economy, which may have negative effects on the seemingly transparent gig worker-to-consumer relationship.

 The Labor Department provided the opinion after a lawyer working for an unnamed cleaning company reached out to clarify how gig workers should be classified.
 The department responded with a letter saying it classified the company’s gig workers as independent contractors, not employees.
 That distinction means the company in question doesn’t have to offer overtime pay, the federal minimum wage, or pay a portion of Social Security taxes.